eandf/DocuInsight/README.md

 ## About

 DocuInsight leverages the power of the OpenAI API to analyze contracts and provide AI-generated insights, helping signers better understand the agreements they are entering into.
 Integrated with the DocuSign eSignature API, DocuInsight displays these insights alongside an embedded DocuSign signing session, ensuring that signers have quick and easy access to important information.
 Additionally, a chatbot is available to answer questions about the contract and assist users in finding legal counsel in real-time.
-The site is live and you can visit it at [docuinsight.ai](https://docuinsight.ai) and checkout the [live demo](https://www.docuinsight.ai/sign?job=a070d50e-11dd-4bdc-b679-4182e7a303f4&invite=aa949bb8-11f0-4c66-a506-8d3946000432) to get an idea of how DocuInsight works.
+The site is live and you can visit it at [docuinsight.ai](https://docuinsight.ai) and check out the [live demo](https://www.docuinsight.ai/sign?job=a070d50e-11dd-4bdc-b679-4182e7a303f4&invite=aa949bb8-11f0-4c66-a506-8d3946000432) to get an idea of how DocuInsight works.

 ## Events

-In January 2025, this project was open sourced for the DocuSign hackathon.
-After the final results came in for the hackathon around late Feb 2025, this project was closed sourced again.
+In January 2025, this project was open-sourced for the DocuSign hackathon.
+After the final results came in for the hackathon around late February 2025, this project was temporarily closed-sourced.
+But, as of May 2025, DocuInsight has been retired and the entire codebase is now permanently open source!

 ## Links